Marc Yaffee: Comedy solo work

 Marc Yaffee began his comedy career in his mid 30s.
-Yaffee had toured in 43 states and 11 countries that span across four continents.
-These areas including the Persian Gulf, Germany, Korea and Japan.
+Yaffee had toured in 43 states and 11 countries that span four continents.
+As well as performing on cruise ships where he seems to be using racial stereotypes as material.
+These areas including the Persian Gulf, Germany, Korea and Japan and the Caribbean.
 Marc has appeared on PBS, FNX, The Latino Laugh Festival, and Showtime's "Goin’ Native".
 Marc's comedy special "Marc My Words" (2018) airs on NativeFlix.com.
 Marc appeared on the Showtime special, Goin' Native: The American Indian Comedy Slam, as well on the PBS special, Crossing the Line, SiTV's The Latino Laugh Festival, and Comics Unleashed with Byron Allen.
-Marc is also a former writer for George Carlin's Laugh.com and has toured 5 times over seas entertaining U.S. Troops in Asia, Europe and the Middle East.
+Marc is also a former writer for George Carlin's Laugh.com and has toured 5 times overseas entertaining U.S. troops in Asia, Europe and the Middle East.

 His club credits include Catch A Rising Star, The Ice House, The Laugh Factory, Comedy Underground, and The Improv Comedy Club.